0xTeles/Sirene/README.md

-# GetDependaBotAlert
+# Sirene
 This is code to get dependabot alerts and send to Discord server or to fetch on API.

 ## How this works

-The "GetDependaBotAlert" get alerts via Graphql with a github access token and send to Discord via webhook or put in own API, is your choose.
+The "Sirene" get alerts via Graphql with a github access token and send to Discord via webhook or put in own API, is your choose.

 The discord can used by two forms, via CLI or via Github Actions.
 And the API, you can use like UI or like REST API.